adauguet/ClusterMapView/README.md

 # ClusterMapView
 An `MKMapView` subclass with clustering.
-Greatly inspired by `ADClusterMapView`.
+Inspired by `ADClusterMapView`.

 ## Features
 - Swift implementation